 - The ER doctors and APPs will prescribe the lowest effective dosage of pain medications.

-- The ER doctor and APPs will prescribe fast-acting pain management that offers immediate release instead of extended release of medications.
+- The ER doctor and APPs will prescribe fast-acting pain management, which offers immediate release instead of extended release of medications.

 - The ER doctors and APPs will not administer an opiate if the patient:

 These are the highlights of our established pain management guidelines.
-A copy of our complete guidelines may be obtained upon written request by the patient to the ER Medical Director.
+A copy of our complete guidelines may be obtained upon written request to the ER medical director.